appsquickly/typhoon/README.md

 ### What is Dependency Injection?

 Many people have trouble coming to grips with dependency injection, at first.
-And I think part of the problem is that it is actually so simple that we're inclined to look for something more complicated - as surely that there has to be more to it!
+And I think part of the problem is that it is actually so simple that we're inclined to look for something more complicated.
+"Surely that there has to be more to it!", so to say.

 So, with that in mind, imagine that you had an app that gives weather reports.
 At first you go for a free weather report provider, but in future you'd like to integrate one with more features.
 So you make a WeatherClient protocol